 "Processor" and "Service Provider" mean a Party that Processes Personal Data on behalf of a Controller.

-"Security Breach" means a breach of security of the CB Insights security standards leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data.
+"Security Breach/Personal Data Breach" means a breach of security of the CB Insights security standards leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Personal Data transmitted, stored, or otherwise processed.